Variational Pattern Selection

-Fjords are stable and robust, contrary to less predictable fingers because of their unstable evolution.
-This is a good reason of attracting attention to fjords.
-Another (and not less remarkable) feature of fjords is that they are the building blocks of exact solutions of the Laplacian growth equation without surface tension~\eqref{lg-equation}.
-More precisely, all fjords geometric characteristics (vertices locations, directions, and shape details) are constants of motion of the eq.~\eqref{lg-equation} represented by the singularities of the Schwarz function~\cite{ms, sm, AMZ-1, AMZ-2, MPT}.
+Geometrically, this subtraction is a removal of the redundant part of the total area of the finger, that is, the rectangle, shown in \autoref{fig:finger}.

-Scientists from Texas posed a new selection riddle by discovering the universal fjords' opening angle~\cite{2OO6} -- their experiments in both rectangular and circular Hele-Shaw cells yield fjords opening at a universal angle of $8.0^\circ \pm 1.0^\circ$.
-This selection rule holds for a wide range of pumping rates and fjord lengths, widths, and directions.
+As Eq. \eqref{finger-area} shows, the area, ${\mathcal A}(\lambda, a(t))$, is maximal at $\lambda = 1/2$, which is the selected value according to the classical experiment \cite{ST58}.
+This selection is achieved by a simple variational principle, which favors the most probable scenario (see above) and amounts to the maximal area spanned by the evolving pattern.

-Previous subsection results must be applicable to these virtual wedges if their centerlines (virtual walls) are straight.
-The fjord angle (the difference between wedge and finger angles) equals $\pi \beta$ in our terms defined above.
-If it has a universal value, $\pi \beta_0$, which does not depend on the wedge angle for a noticeable range of $\theta$, then the plot in \autoref{fig:selection} should fit the formula,
+\textit{Universal fjord opening angle.} Researchers at the University of Texas shifted the focus from viscous fingers to fjords, which separate growing fingers \cite{2OO6}.
+These fjords are stable and robust, in contrast to less predictable fingers due to their unstable evolution.
+Another (and not less notable) feature of the fjords is that they are the building blocks of exact solutions of the Laplacian growth equation without surface tension (see \autoref{fig:wedge-zoom}).
+More precisely, all the geometric characteristics of the fjords (vertices, locations, directions, and shape details) are constants of motion of eq. \eqref{lg-equation} represented by the singularities of the Schwarz function \cite{ms, sm, AMZ-1, AMZ-2, MPT}.